 In financing agreements, the Kapsch TrafficCom Group is subject to the usual limitations of its business policy, such as with regard to taking on additional borrowings, the use of assets as collateral or the provision of guarantees and sureties in favor of third parties.
 The availability of financing and bank guarantees depends not only on market conditions but in particular on the net assets, financial position and earnings situation of the Kapsch TrafficCom Group.
-A lack of liquid assets (even if the group is otherwise essentially solvent), of

-Financial risks arise from exchange rate and interest fluctuations as well as loans.
-Sufficient liquidity increases flexibility and the ability to take quick action. financing or of bank guarantees could in turn have an extremely adverse impact on the net assets, financial position and earnings situation of the Kapsch TrafficCom Group.
+A lack of liquid assets (even if the group is otherwise essentially solvent), of financing or of bank guarantees could in turn have an extremely adverse impact on the net assets, financial position and earnings situation of the Kapsch TrafficCom Group.